⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 20.8%

-Revenue from online entertainment video platform's memberships and advertising.
+Revenue from its online entertainment video streaming service.

 🎯 WHY THIS MATTERS